bloomberg/bde_verify/doc/docs/main.rst

 Checks
 ------

 These are the checks supported by the tool.
-A few are of dubious value and may be removed in the future.
-The tag prefixes (especially the ``TR``\ *nn* ones) are subject to change as tests are refined or updated.
+(A few are of dubious value and may be removed in the future.)
 We welcome suggestions for additional checks.

 .. only:: bde_verify or bb_cppverify